thaeli/docs-test/volunteer-policy.md

 **Consequences**

-Failure to follow the Code of Conductâ€™s responsibilities may result in removal from your department(s) and loss of all volunteer benefits.
+Failure to follow the Code of Conduct's responsibilities may result in removal from your department(s) and loss of all volunteer benefits.
 If removed from a department but not an event, it is up to the volunteer to find a new department.
-It is possible for a volunteer to be banned from staffing one event but not the other depending on event leadershipâ€™s decision.
+It is possible for a volunteer to be banned from staffing one event but not the other depending on event leadership's decision.

 Volunteers who have consistently violated their responsibilities have remediation options.
 An individualized plan will be created in conjunction with department heads and, if necessary, office employees.
 The plan may include any combination of the following options or a unique option not listed below:

-1. A watchlist period, where the volunteerâ€™s actions are scrutinized.
+1. A watchlist period, where the volunteer's actions are scrutinized.
 Incorrect behavior is addressed with the expectation that the volunteer will correct it moving forward.

 2. Enter an agreement with a mentor who is responsible for the actions of the volunteer.
 The mentor will train the volunteer to correct any negligent behavior.
 Mentorship must be approved by leadership (e.g. managers, department heads, or event leadership)